edmondop/uefa-cl/chapter1/README.md

     err = we.Get(context.Background(), &result)
 ```

 Now that we have submitted the workflow (you can try yourself from the folder `chapter1/main` to run `go run edmondo.go`), we can explore the UI and see what's happening.
-The first, obvious insight is now that there is a workflow running
+The client process will be hanging, waiting for the workflow to complete.
+The first, obvious insight we get from the UI is that there is a workflow running

 ![Running Workflows](../assets/chapter1/workflows.png)